mjhm/cukelib/README.md

 ### Library Details

 1. [Universe](src/utilities/README.md) manages a namespaced object which is copied from the "universe" scope to the feature scope for each new feature, and is copied from the feature scope to the scenario scope for each new scenario.
+Most of the steps and service make use of the Universe for their internal state.
 2. [Service Control](src/service_control) is the abstract parent of all of the services.
 3. [Child Service](src/child_service) launches shell executable servers as child processes of the cucumber process.
 4. [Embed Service](src/embed_service) launches NodeJS servers (e.g. `http.Server`) embedded within the cucumber process.